 \section{Conclusion}

-In this paper, we propose a novel method, called \emph{\underline{g}}lobal \emph{\underline{m}}omentum \emph{\underline{c}}ompression~(GMC), for sparse communication in DMSGD~(DSGD).
-To the best of our knowledge, this is the first work that proves the convergence of DMSGD with sparse communication and memory gradient.
-Empirical results show that GMC can achieve state-of-the-art performance.
+In this paper, we propose a novel method, called \emph{\underline{g}}lobal \emph{\underline{m}}omentum \emph{\underline{c}}ompression~(GMC), for sparse communication in distributed learning.
+To the best of our knowledge, this is the first work that introduces global momentum for sparse communication in DMSGD.
+Furthermore, to enhance the convergence performance when using more aggressive sparsification compressors (e.g., RBGS), we extend GMC to GMC+.
+We prove the convergence of GMC and GMC+ theoretically.
+Empirical results verify the superiority of global momentum and show that GMC and GMC+ can outperform other baselines to achieve state-of-the-art performance.